Guide to North Central College Library Services

 Following the review of records, the Archivist, in cooperation with the office personnel, reviews legal guidelines and assigns a Records Schedule, a period of time that each set of records needs to be maintained.
 Each series of records within an office will have a Records Schedule assigned to it.

-In order to assist office personnel, a Records Management User Handbook is available on the Archives website and in electronic or print form from the Archivist.
-The Records Management User Handbook outlines responsibilites of office personnel in implementing the Records Management Program, including outlining steps for altering a Records Schedule.
+In order to assist office personnel, a Records Management User Handbook is available from the Archivist.
+The Records Management User Handbook outlines responsibilities of office personnel in implementing the Records Management Program, including outlining steps for altering a Records Schedule.

 Information Literacy and Instruction Program

 No student should graduate from college in the 21st century lacking strong information literacy skills.
 The goals of the North Central College Library Services Information Literacy and Instruction Program for students are the Information Literacy Competency Standards for Higher Education endorsed by the Association of College and Research Libraries (ACRL):